 The Grail and the Limits of Chivalry

-The introduction of the Grail quest by continental writers such as Chrétien de Troyes elevated the Arthurian narrative from courtly politics to spiritual drama.
+Then the story deepened.
+French writers added something new: the Grail.
+Suddenly, Arthur's knights were no longer fighting for land or honour.
+They were searching for the sacred.
+Chrétien de Troyes elevated the narrative from courtly politics to spiritual drama.
 The Round Table knights became pilgrims of the soul.
 Earthly power had to answer to divine mystery.

 Yet even the Grail could not save Camelot.
 The tragedy is structural.
-The very ideals that create the Round Table—honour, love, loyalty—generate contradictions.
-Lancelot’s loyalty to Arthur conflicts with his love for Guinevere.
-Gawain’s thirst for vengeance undermines justice.
+The very ideals that create the Round Table, honour, love, and loyalty, generate contradictions.
+Lancelot's loyalty to Arthur conflicts with his love for Guinevere.
+Gawain's thirst for vengeance undermines justice.
 The chivalric code proves unsustainable in a flawed world.

 The Once and Future King